prashjet/popkinmocks/docs/source/user/visualisation.md

 ```

 :::{note}
-You can pass arbitrary keyword arguments to plotting wrappers e.g. `interpolation='gaussian'` in the above example.
+You can pass keyword arguments to the `matplotlib` routines e.g. `interpolation='gaussian'` in the above example is passed to `matplotlib.pyplot.imshow`
 :::

 On-sky images are the default view offered by `cube.imshow` but any 2D combination of variables is possible.
 These are specified as a pair of strings (amongst `t`, `v`, `x1`, `x2` or `z`) corresponding to the $(x,y)$ axis of the image e.g. to plot the age-metallicity distribution: